random-geek/MapEditr/Manual.md

 - `--p1, --p2`: Area containing mapblocks to delete.
 By default, only mapblocks fully within this area will be deleted.
-- `--invert`: Delete all mapblocks fully *outside* the given area.
+- `--invert`: If present, delete all mapblocks fully *outside* the given area.
 Use with caution; you could erase a large portion of your world!

 **Note:** Deleting mapblocks is *not* the same as filling them with air!
 Mapgen will be invoked where the blocks were deleted, and this sometimes causes